 The National Resident Matching Program (NRMP) is the primary matching program in which almost all specialties participate.
-However, four (4) medical specialties that participate in another type of residency match program, referred to as Early Match Programs for urology, ophthalmology, some positions in plastic surgery and various fellowships.
+However, two (2) medical specialties that participate in another type of residency match program, referred to as Early Match Programs for urology and ophthalmology.
 The military also has its own match program, Army and Navy Military Match.

 Each program has its own requirements, task list and timetable.